lzharif/100-days-of-code/log.md

 ### Day 70: March 27, 2018

-**Today's Progress**: Today I managed to polish libraries page for @sahabatsehati_id.
-I also started to create function for administrator to delete post in @sahabatsehati_id apps.
+**Today's Progress**: Today I still in a progress on implementing post delete function for administrator.
+I also learn that you can search material icon in [here](http://romannurik.github.io/AndroidAssetStudio/index.html)
-**Thoughts:** Sometimes small function may require a heavy change in whole program.
+**Thoughts:** Laziness is a dangerous enemy.
+Probably for this kind of 100 days of code challenge!

+### Day 71: March 28, 2018

+**Today's Progress**: Finally I'm able to implemented a fully working post (and comment) delete function for @sahabatsehati_id apps.
+Phew!
+**Thoughts:** One long day of coding is not good for your health, except if you actively move your butt regularly..